 - The title is ‘The takeaway table’ and the photo shows students with lunchboxes.
 What do you think the story will be about?

 Think about these questions:

 - Why would Mr McIntosh, the school caretaker, be able to see bird species the students would not?

 - What did the students do to help them gather data they could trust?

 - Why did the students wait 5 minutes before they started each observation?

 - What are five comments you can make after looking at Room 3’s graph of results?

 - Find a place at your home or in a nearby park area that will be good for observing birds.
 This can be a window inside or a spot outside.
 If you are inside, open the window so you can hear the birds.

-- Look at the Garden Bird Guide poster by Landcare Research.
+- Look at the Resources for children and teachers section on Landcare Research's website.
 It has things to look out for (observe) when identifying birds and helpful posters to download.

 - Make an observation form of your own.
 Use some of the words from Room 3’s observation form.